ratnesh1729/dotfiles/README.md

    * Rarely an error saying flycheck-mode failed will appear when opening a C++ buffer.
    * Very rarely emacs will hang when working in a C++ buffer (seems related to rtags).
    * If you experience display glitches or issue with indentation, make sure to upgrade to emacs 26.
    * IPython mode's EIN currently cannot have automatic whitespace removal.
+Use `f12` to remove whitespace.

 ## Usage Notes